Nicolas Rashevsky: Major scientific contributions

 In 1938 he published one of the first books on mathematical biology and mathematical biophysics entitled: "Mathematical Biophysics: Physico-Mathematical Foundations of Biology."
 This fundamental book was eventually published in three revised editions, the last revision appearing in two volumes in 1960.
 It was followed in 1940 by "Advances and applications of mathematical biology.", and in 1947 by "Mathematical theory of human relations", an approach to a mathematical model of society.
 In the same year he established the World' s first PhD program in mathematical biology at the University of Chicago.

 In the early 1930s, Rashevsky developed the first model of neural networks.
-This was paraphrased in a Boolean context by his student Walter Pitts together with Warren McCulloch, in A logical calculus of the ideas immanent in nervous activity, published in Rashevsky's Bulletin of Mathematical Biophysics in 1943.
-The Pitts-McCulloch article subsequently became extremely influential for research on artificial intelligence and artificial neural networks.
+This was paraphrased in a Boolean context by his student Walter Pitts and Warren McCulloch in their 1943 paper "A Logical Calculus of the Ideas Immanent in Nervous Activity," published in Rashevsky's The Bulletin of Mathematical Biophysics in 1943.
+This paper subsequently became extremely influential for research on artificial intelligence and artificial neural networks.

 His later efforts focused on the topology of biological systems, the formulation of fundamental principles in biology, relational biology, set theory and propositional logic formulation of the hierarchical organization of organisms and human societies.
 In the second half of the 1960s, he introduced the concept of "organismic sets" that provided a unified framework for physics, biology and sociology.
 This was subsequently developed by other authors as organismic supercategories and Complex Systems Biology.